-A laparoscopy, sometimes called keyhole surgery, is sometimes used to look inside the abdomen to see if the cancer has spread to other parts of the body.
+A laparoscopy, also called keyhole surgery, is sometimes used to look inside the abdomen to see if the cancer has spread to other parts of the body.
 It can also be done to take tissue samples before any further surgery.
-Another procedure, called peritoneal washing, may be performed at the same time to detect malignant cells within the abdominal cavity.

-A laparoscopy is performed with an instrument called a laparoscope, which is a long tube with a light and camera attached.
-You will be asked not to eat or drink for six hours beforehand.
+This procedure is performed with an instrument called a laparoscope, which is a long tube with a light and camera attached.
+It is done under general anaesthetic, so you will be asked not to eat or drink for six hours beforehand.

 If you take blood-thinning medicines or are a diabetic, let your doctor or nurse know before the laparoscopy.

-- T (Tumour) 1–4: Refers to the size of the primary tumour.
+- T (Tumour): Refers to the size of the tumour (T0-4).
 The higher the number, the larger the cancer.